 To make the software available for end-users a website was developed.
 The first design of this website is finished.
 It contains a homepage, a page for uploading a picture, a page to show the picture is uploaded correctly, and a result page.
 On the homepage it is possible to choose to upload a picture or remove the unused files from the server.
 For the last option it is required to log in with a valid account.

 After selecting the upload option the user is forwarded to the upload page.
 On this page the user can select a picture to upload.
 On iPhones it is also possible to take a picture after tapping the “select file” button.
 The website will check whether the selected file is a picture.
 If it is not, the user stays on the upload page and a warning is issued.
 After uploading the file the name of the picture was modified behind the scenes.
-When these modifications are done the user is sent to the upload success page.
+When these modifications are done the user is directed to the upload success page.
 Here the user can see the uploaded picture.
 The user can choose to see the results or cancel.
 If the user selects the result option, the classify.pl script will run to classify the picture (see appendix 3.4.1).
 The output of this program is a list with numbers.
 This list is sent to a python script that translate this list to a readably result (see appendix 3.x.y).
 This result is sent back to the result page, where the user can view it.
 Supplementary 4 contains screenshot of this website.

 Preparation script